simple-crypto/SCALib/README.rst

 SCALib should be useful for any side-channel practitioner who wants to evaluate, but not necessarily attack, protected or non-protected implementations.
 See the documentation_ for the list of implemented tools.

-We have a `matrix chat <https://matrix.to/#/#scalib:matrix.org>`_ for announcements, questions, community support and discussions.

 .. _documentation: https://scalib.readthedocs.io/en/stable